Find a Lender-Approved Local Conveyancer in North Kensington

 Planning law solicitors in North Kensington regulated by the Solicitors Regulation Authority

-The practices listed below are a small selection of solicitors in North Kensington with expertise in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including compulsory purchases in North Kensington
+The practices listed below are a small selection of solicitors in North Kensington practicing in planning law.
+This may include advice on applications about listed buildings and conservation areas

 • Hoffman-bokaei Solicitors, Suite 2, Exhibition House, Addison Bridge Place, Hammersmith Road Kensington Olympia, London, London, W14 8XP